Lab website

 Overview

-My research explores how people differ in cognitive traits such as attention, working memory, and numerical cognition.
+My research explores how people differ in psychological traits such as attention, impulsivity, working memory, and reward processing.
 Human behaviors in psychological tasks typically show general trends at a population level yet differ greatly at an individual level.
 Exploring individual differences provides additional information about psychological constructs that underlie human behaviors.

 I build and evaluate Bayesian cognitive models to provide parameters that would capture relevant properties of complex data, facilitating the analysis of individual differences.
-I also use machine-learning models based on Gaussian processes and deep neural network to identify individual differences in data-driven manners, and to address theoretical questions in novel ways.
+I also use artificial intelligence models based on Gaussian processes and deep neural networks to identify individual differences in data-driven manners, and to address theoretical questions in novel ways.

 Publications